dirvine/data_chain/docs/data_blocks.md

 ## Data block

-On receipt of a `NodeDataBlock`(a result of data being stored on the network, for example) the receiving node will check first in a cache of `DataBlock`'s and then in the `DataChain` itself.
-On finding an entry it will add the node to any `DataBlock`.
-If no entry is found the receiver will create a new `DataBlock` entry in the cache and await further notifications from group members of this `DataIdentifier`.

-This array must contain at least QUORUM members and be of CLOSE_GROUP length.
+This array must contain at least QUORUM members signatures and be of CLOSE_GROUP length.
 It must only contain nodes close to that data element described by the  `DataIdentifier`.
+This is enforced at the time of insertion into the block `proof`.

 ## Data chain

-On accumulation of a majority of signatories, the `DataBlock` will be inserted into the `DataChain` If it cannot be added (yet) due to lack of a majority consensus, it will remain in the cache and await further `NodeDataBlock`'s.'

-The `DataChain` is validated via a chain of signed elements where there is a majority of signatures in agreement at each step (lock step).
+The `DataChain` is validated via a chain of signed elements where there is a majority of signatures in agreement at each `link` step (lock step).
 From the first element to the last, this chain of majority signatures will show that the entire chain is valid.
-This is due to the fact that the current group will also have a majority of current members in agreement with the previous entry. **N:B The current signatories sign the current `DataIDentifier` and the previous `DataBlock`.**
+This is due to the fact that the current group will also have a majority of current members in agreement with the previous entry. **N:B The current signatories sign the current `DataIDentifier` and the previous `link`.**

 **To maintain this security, on each churn event each node in the new group must sign an entry in the chain that is the current group.
 The current group is all of the nodes in the current group with relation to this `DataChain`.
 This must be done on every churn event to ensure no nodes can be later inserted into the chain.
-There are several mechanisms to allow this such as a parallel chain of nodes and groups or indeed insert into the chain a speck=ial `DataBlock` which is in fact the group agreement block.**
+There are several mechanisms to allow this such as a parallel chain of nodes and groups or indeed insert into the chain a special `DataBlock` which is in fact the group agreement block (`link`).**

-For this reason, duplicate entries are allowed to exist in the chain.
-In normal circumstances duplicates will not exist, as chains are grown only with successful `Put`, `Post` or `Delete`.
-These by their definition cannot be for same data.

-A `Delete` event will, however, remove an entry from the chain, but only if the chained consensus would not be broken.
-If such a delete did cause a gap in the consensus, effectively breaking the chain, the entry would be maintained and marked as deleted (the actul data is deleted from any disk cache).

 The `DataChain` is described below.